hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

   CN7-CN10 Zio pins.

 The ultimate goal of the HR2 is to support daughter boards that plug onto the Zio connectors.

-The are broad classes of daughter boards:
+The are two broad classes of daughter boards:

 * Arduino Shields:
   An Arduino shield has 3 categories of pins: